Christopher Norton

 Development

-I used HTML5/CSS3 and JavaScript to build out the designs and engineered a few node.js task runners to automatically generate compressed HTML/CSS from Sass and pug sources files.
-It also ran CSSlint and ESlint before pushing to git version control.
+I used HTML5/CSS3 and JavaScript to build out the designs and engineered a few Node.js task runners to automatically generate compressed HTML/CSS from Sass and pug sources files.
+It also ran CSSlint and ESLint before pushing to git version control.

 How